laurosilvacom/monorepo-workshop/notes/shared-packaged.md

 When the form is submitted, it:

-1. Makes a POST request to the `/api/subscribe` endpoint with the email, form ID, and API key.
+1. Makes a `POST` request to the `/api/subscribe` endpoint with the email, form ID, and API key.
-2. If the response is OK, it sets a success message and resets the form.
+2. If the response is `OK`, it sets a success message and resets the form.
-3. If the response is not OK, it sets an error message.
+3. If the response is not `OK`, it sets an error message.
    The form is rendered with a field for the email and a submit button.
-It uses react-hook-form for form handling and zod for form validation.
+It uses `react-hook-form` for form handling and `zod` for form validation.
 The email field is validated to be a valid email address.

 That's it!
 This is how the newsletter subscription feature works in this application.